laravel-enso/documentation/docs/frontEnd/forms.md

 - `path` - `string`, optional, default `...`, the URI for the form data/template.
 If no path is given, the component attempts to use the current route to determine the correct URI.

+'Passed-through' properties:
+- the EnsoForm component can also take the VueForm component's properties which you may find below.

 ### bulma/VueForm.vue

 The bulma styled form component built on top of the renderless version of the component.